shapeshed/shapeshed.com/content/posts/smarter_illustrator_with_symbols.md

-{
-  "title": "Smarter Illustrator with Symbols",
-  "date": "2007-07-03T00:00:00+01:00",
++++
+date = "2007-07-03T00:00:00+01:00"
-  "description": "Symbols are an extremely powerful aspect of Illustrator allowing you to create illustrations more rapidly, build a library and respond quickly to client amends and changes.
-If you are not already using them here is why you should. ", "tags": [
+description = "Symbols are an extremely powerful aspect of Illustrator allowing you to create illustrations more rapidly, build a library and respond quickly to client amends and changes.
+If you are not already using them here is why you should. " tags = ["Illustrator"] title = "Smarter Illustrator with Symbols"

-    "Illustrator"
-  ]
-}
++++

 Why not [download the illustrator file][1] so you can work through this too?